 Affordability of a credential is impacted by the length of time it takes a student to earn a credential.
-Measures should encourage students to complete credentials on time; generally, two years for an associate's degree.
+Measures should encourage students to complete credentials on time; generally, two years for an associate's degree and four years for a bachelor's degree.

 The Time to Degree metric is weighted at fifty percent (50%) of the affordability category.
-The metric incudes the average of the number of students who graduated within the recommended timeframe for Associate degrees over the most recent three academic years.
-On time is defined as 24 months for Associate degrees.
-The metric also recognizes students who complete their degree within twenty-five percent (25%) of on-time completion (up to 30 months for Associate degrees) and within fifty percent (50%) of on-time completion (up to 36 months for Associate degrees).
-Allowances will be made for degree programs that require more than 24 months to complete due to external accreditation, professional licensure requirements or statewide articulation agreements.
+The metric incudes the average of the number of students who graduated within the recommended timeframe for Associate and Bachelor's degrees over the most recent three academic years.
+On time is defined as 24 months for Associate degrees and 48 months for Bachelor degrees.
+The metric also recognizes students who complete their degree within twenty-five percent (25%) of on-time completion (up to 30 months for Associate degrees; up to 60 months for Bachelor degrees) and within fifty percent (50%) of on-time completion (up to 30 months for Associate degrees; up to 60 months for Bachelor degrees) and within fifty percent (50%) of on-time completion (up to 36 months for Associate degrees; up to 72 months for Bachelor degrees).
+Allowances will be made for degree programs that require more than 24 months for an Associate degree and 48 months for a Bachelor degree to complete due to external accreditation, professional licensure requirements or statewide articulation agreements.
 ADHE will review and approve the request for allowances.